 This assessment has been made on both objective terms (for example, if there is only one person practising the craft then it is almost certainly critically endangered) and subjective terms (consensus on how endangered practitioners believe their craft to be, combined with other factors such as the average age of practitioners, training opportunities available, and issues affecting the future viability of the craft).
 The trajectory of the craft – whether the situation is getting better or worse – was also taken into account.

-It must be noted that certain crafts may need to be reclassified as a result of new information coming to light following the publication of the Radcliffe Red List of Endangered Crafts.
+It must be noted that certain crafts may need to be reclassified as a result of new information coming to light following the publication of the HCA Red List of Endangered Crafts.
 This is to be expected and encouraged, and will help refine the understanding of the current state of crafts today, and pave the way for future iterations of the research.

 Phase 4: Action

-The Radcliffe Red List of Endangered Crafts was launched at the House of Lords on 3 May 2017.
+The HCA Red List of Endangered Crafts was launched at the House of Lords on 3 May 2017.
 It is our hope that this research will act as a call to action to those who have it within their power to resolve or alleviate these issues, and that this project will mark the start of long-term monitoring of heritage craft viability and a shared will to avoid the cultural loss that is borne each time a craft dies.